Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 One of the best ways to save money while exploring Reykjavik is to use the Reykjavik City Card.
 This handy card is a traveler’s key to unlocking Reykjavik’s culture, history, and activities.
 Dive into Iceland’s museums, enjoy the city’s geothermal pools, or take in the sights on a boat trip using the Reykjavik City Card.
-It gives you an affordable and convenient way to experience it all.
-It is easy to get the Reykjavik City card; you can purchase it online at the Visit Reykjavik site.
+It offers an affordable, convenient way to experience it all.
+It is easy to get the Reykjavik City Card; you can purchase it online on the Visit Reykjavik website.

 The many perks of the Reykjavik City Card